 Professional behavior encompasses various skills in itself.
 Some of these include a commitment to the profession of nursing as well as respecting the legal and ethical standards of practice that goes into being an LPN.
 In general, an LPN should make sure that their patient feels respected, cared for, and most importantly safe!

 Much like in any job, collaboration is very important for an LPN.
 In fact, as an LPN collaboration is one of the most important traits you must possess.
 Whether you are communicating with a doctor or the patient’s family, everyone needs to be on the same page.
-Mrs. Miller explains that to ensure patient-centered care everyone needs to work together.
-This includes other nurses, doctors, family members and the LPN to ensure a successful recovery for the patient.
+This includes other nurses, doctors, family members and the LPN to ensure a successful treatment and/or recovery for the patient.

-Make a Change In Your Life – Begin Your Practical Nurse Training at Dorsey Schools.
+Begin Your Practical Nurse Training at Dorsey College